gustafnk/locs-commits-correlation/README.md

       [...wait two minutes, lots of warnings appear...]
     $ start out/jenkins.html   # or just open it in an open web browser

+Example results are found in the folder example_output/.

 R² values
 ---
     ./locs_commits_correlation.sh ../jenkins/ "*.java": 0.456 (2m)